 The first being an ability to write.
 The second being an ability to photograph, manage, market, promote, beg, schedule, code, cry, recover, create, make, convey, invent and be perfectly content living for days on end without any real human contact beyond talking to your cat who you sometimes dress in pants because then it kind of feels like you have a co-worker, albeit a co-worker who never contributes anything significant to the business.
 So very much like upper management.

 You get all those skillz down and you, my friend, WILL BE A SUCCESSFUL BLOGGER.

 The tarts are really good and really easy by the way.
 Nothing like a bag of toenails.
-Not even ones that are painted red.

 Enter Valentine’s Day, which conveniently and concisely reminds men throughout the world that nothing better assures a woman that she is loved and cared for, than a man coming home from work, pulling a newly purchased Valentine’s Day card out of a plastic bag, signing it in front of her and handing it over with a self assured “I got you covered.” smile.
 Once a year.